adonisjs/legacy-docs/3.0/authentication.md

 #### loginViaId(id)

 Login a user using the id.
-A database lookup will be performed to make sure the user does exists.
+A database lookup will be performed to make sure the user does exist.

 ```javascript
 yield request.auth.loginViaId(1)